Botox® Treatment & Services

 Botox Treatment: What To Expect

-Before the treatment, any questions or concerns you have will be addressed in order to ensure your desired results are understood.
+Any questions and concerns you have will be addressed before the treatment to ensure your desired results are understood.

-Some people describe the injections as a mild pinch, similar to a bug bite.
+Some have described the injections as a mild pinch, similar to a bug bite.
 The injection is directed into the muscle under the skin.
 The needle is very fine in order to help prevent any pain, bruising, or swelling.

-It is important to avoid certain activities for the first several hours after your treatment.
+After your treatment, it is important to avoid certain activities for the first several hours.
 You must not lay down, or bend your head for a sustained period of time.

 Do not touch or rub the treatment area to avoid moving the Botox and affecting other muscles.
 In rare cases, some people report getting headaches after a Botox injection.